Anton Leo Hickmann

 Anton Leo Hickmann (23 March 1834 – 18 July 1906) was a geographer and statistician.

 Biography

-He was born on March 23, 1834 in Terezin, Bohemia and died on July 18, 1906 in Vienna.
+He was born on 23 March 1834 in Theresienstadt, Bohemia (now Terezín) and died on 18 July 1906 in Vienna.

 Hickmann studied geography in Prague University.
 After completing his habilitation, he studied languages and economics.
 After a brief function as secretary of the Chamber of Commerce in Eger, Hickmann became professor at Reichenberg, where he would work for about 30 years.
 He was one of the first to become a popular statistician.